Florida’s DUI Penalties

 According to the Florida Department of Highway Safety and Motor Vehicles, in 2017 there were 43,899 DUI charges issued, and of those, 28,686 defendants were found guilty.
 An experienced attorney can help you avoid the fate of those 28,686.

 If you were hit by a drunk or drugged driver, you might receive payment for damages from your insurance company, the defendant’s insurance company, and/or the defendant, depending on the coverage you and the defendant had at the time of the accident.
 However, if the court finds that the defendant acted grossly negligent in his or her behavior, it may order the defendant to pay punitive damages, as well.

 Because the defendant knew or should have known that drinking and driving could cause an accident that would result in injuries or death, you have a better chance of getting punitive damages, which are awarded over and above past and future medical bills, past and future lost wages, pain and suffering, and other damages.

 If your injuries are expected to be long-term or permanent, the court may also order the defendant to pay additional compensation to cover your future medical needs.
 If the award is more than what your insurance company and the defendant’s insurance company will pay, the court will enter a judgment against the defendant.

 Contact an Attorney if You Have Questions About Your Case

 If you suffered injuries in a drunk driving accident or you lost a loved one in a crash with a drunk driver, do not give your insurance company any information about the accident other than the location of the wreck—not until you seek legal advice.
 Seek medical attention immediately, even if you do not feel as though you were hurt.
 Some injuries may take a day or two to manifest.

 If you’re facing DUI charges, you need to protect your rights.
-Contacting a DUI lawyer as soon as possible will help you do just that.
+Contacting a DUI attorney as soon as possible will help you do just that.